Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

 In this work, we address this question within a detailed theoretical model and find that there is an optimum size of the receptor cluster at which the chemotactic performance is at its best.
 Since receptor clustering amplifies the input signal coming from ligand binding, it is expected to enhance the cell performance \cite{frank2016networked, duke1999heightened, bray1998receptor}.
-However, when clusters become significantly large, the total number of clusters go down proportionately.
-The total activity of the cell, which is the sum of activity of all the clusters, starts showing large fluctuations since the sum is now performed over a small number of signaling teams.
+However, when clusters become significantly large, the total number of clusters goes down proportionately.
+The total activity of the cell, which is the sum of activity of all the clusters, starts showing large fluctuations since the sum is now performed over a small number of signaling teams (also see Sec. $3$ of Ref. \cite{sup_mat}).
 When the activity gets too high or too low, the adaptation comes into play and the receptor methylation level undergoes large change to restore the activity to its mean value.
 Our data show that the total activity which controls the run-and-tumble motility of the cell is guided by methylation, rather than ligand binding for large receptor clusters.
 This reduces the chemotactic efficiency of the cell and its performance goes down.

 Our study brings out a fundamentally important point: how competition between sensing and adaptation may result in a performance peak.
 We demonstrate this by monitoring several different quantities as measures of performance.
-In presence of a spatially varying nutrient concentration profile we define a good chemotactic performance by measuring how fast the cell is able to climb up the gradient, or how strongly it is able to localize itself in the nutrient-rich regions.
+In the presence of a spatially varying nutrient concentration profile we define a good chemotactic performance by measuring how fast the cell is able to climb up the gradient, or how strongly it is able to localize itself in the nutrient-rich regions \cite{dev2015optimal, dev2018optimal}.
 A good performance implies a strong ability of the cell to distinguish between regions with high and low nutrient concentration.
 We find that for an optimal size of the receptor cluster this ability is most pronounced.
-Interestingly, our conclusion remains valid even in the absence of a run-and-tumble motion, when the cell is tethered.
+Interestingly, our conclusion remains valid even when the cell is tethered and is not moving around using run-tumble motility.
 In this case we define the performance by the differential response of the cell when the nutrient level at its location is increased or decreased.
 The rotational bias of the flagellar motors shows maximum difference between the ramped up and ramped down inputs at a specific size of the receptor cluster.